 This programme is for primary schools in England that have previously participated in a Development, Embedding or Sustaining Work Group.
 Each participating school will nominate staff to engage in the Work Group, and leaders should support them to lead developments across the school.

-Find out more Search primary teaching for mastery work groups online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - You will develop a consistent, whole-school approach to teaching for mastery - You will support pupils to meet age-related expectations and develop a deeper understanding of key mathematical ideas - You will collaborate with other schools to share practice and refine approaches - You will strengthen teaching and subject leadership across your school, including sustainable professional development
+Find out more Search primary teaching for mastery work groups online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub

+Benefits - You will develop a consistent, whole-school approach to teaching for mastery - You will support pupils to meet age-related expectations and develop a deeper understanding of key mathematical ideas - You will collaborate with other schools to share practice and refine approaches - You will strengthen teaching and subject leadership across your school, including sustainable professional development

-Year on year, we've noticed a significant improvement in our end of KS2 data but, more importantly, we're confident that every child is well-equipped for their transition to secondary school.
+// // Year on year, we've noticed a significant improvement in our end of KS2 data but, more importantly, we're confident that every child is well-equipped for their transition to secondary school.
 Louise George Headteacher, Walford Nursery & Primary School

+ncetm.org.uk | @NCETM

+Coordinators of the Maths Hubs Programme

 Years 5-8 Continuity

 Work Groups

 Strengthen the transition from primary to secondary school

 What is involved?